webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Byline}}

-{{Summary_Section|This guide introduces SVG graphics and shows you all the basics of how to deploy them along with standard web content -- HTML, CSS, and JavaScript -- with which you should already be familiar.}}
+{{Summary_Section|This guide introduces SVG graphics and shows you all the basics of how to deploy them along with standard web content &mdash;
+HTML, CSS, and JavaScript -- with which you should already be familiar.}}